-As a bonus, most of these games don’t require a board or pricey pieces, with simple rules that even the least seasoned tabletop rookie can follow.
+As a bonus, most of these storytelling games don’t require a board or pricey pieces, with simple rules that even the least seasoned tabletop rookie can follow.
 Leave the loot behind with our round-up of the best creative storytelling party games available to play right now.

 Gloom card-game: delightfully grim improvisational storytelling

 In order to play an Event card, the player must tell a story explaining how the (usually unfortunate) occasion happened, playing off their own imagination and previous player stories.
-Events range from the seemingly innocuous “pursued by poodles” to the sinister “mocked by midgets”, encouraging the spinning of plentiful far-out stories.
-The alliterative language and illustration on the cards provide excellent story prompts, and the madcap improvisational mechanics can yield hilarious and horrifying mishaps completely unique to each playthrough.
+Events range from the seemingly innocuous “pursued by poodles” to the strange “mocked by midgets”, encouraging the spinning of plentiful far-out stories.
+The alliterative language and illustration on the cards provide excellent story prompts, and the madcap improvisational mechanics can yield hilarious and horrifying mishaps completely unique to each play-through.

 Additional expansion packs (which can also be played separately) include Gloom in Space, which features bleak sci-fi adventures, and Cthulhu Gloom, for fans of cursed artefacts and tentacled monstrosities.

 Aye, Dark Overlord!: Be an evil villain or out-manoeuvre other minions